Flan de Queso! An easy-to-make rich, silky and creamy custard made with sweetened condensed milk, evaporated milk, and cream cheese.

-But wait, before we jump into the gist of this recipe, I want to mention something.
+P.S.
 As you can see in the photo below, I used a pie plate for this flan de queso recipe.
-This can and will work however you will have some mixture leftover (about 1/2 cup or so) which you can transfer into a ramekin or save for french toast.
+This can and will work, however, you will have some of the milk mixture leftover (about 1/2 cup or so) which you can transfer into a ramekin or save for french toast.
 Ha!

-I highly recommend using a 9-inch round cake pan instead of this pie plate in the photo.
+I highly recommend using a 9-inch round cake pan instead of the pie plate for this recipe.

 - Granulated sugar.
 This is what you need to make that delicious caramel that goes on top.